OrdinaryMagician/stinger_m/ProtoNotes.md

  - Bible describes a "Skaarj Blade" upgrade, guess since I'm using the Razorjack texture for them then it's already upgraded.
  - Also came up with a name for it.
+ - The actual "Bonesaw" does not exist in any form but I might model it from scratch sometime.
+ - I forgot to re-add in the little bits of flesh/dried blood that hang from the blades, but I think it still looks fine like this.
+ - Same story as the Demolisher.
+The fact that these two only popped up in one third-party source for another game is really suspicious.

 ### Flame Gun / Fireblaster

  - Changed up to not make it redundant since the Flamethrower is in too.
-It shoots fireballs, so it's more of a long range single shot weapon compared to the medium range dps barrage that is the flamethrower.
+It shoots fireballs, so it's more of a long range single shot weapon compared to the medium range dps barrage that is the flamethrower. (after reading up more into the 0.83~0.86 builds I've come to realize that this was the correct way to go).
- - Altfire is a three-shot burst in a horizontal arc.
+ - Has extra animation with a three-shot burst in a horizontal arc.
 Kinda like the "spray" attack mercs do.
  - The model had no UV mapping so I improvised a lot.
 Thankfully Blender's texture paint helped for most of it.
  - New name given, "flame gun" sounds too placeholder-y.